wookiekim/research_questions/terms_expressions.md

 49. encompassed (a)
 * surround and have or hold within
-* "we aregue that some of the qrequired information is encompassed in the features of the second-to-last layer of the registration block"
+* "we argue that some of the required information is encompassed in the features of the second-to-last layer of the registration block"

 50. natural basis
 * aka standard basis